pzhaojohnson/RNA2Drawer/README.md

 <em>Can I draw DNA instead of RNA?</em> Yes, when entering a new structure or opening one from a file, you can parse the sequence as DNA.
 You can also convert an existing RNA structure to DNA (see [Other Customizations](#other-customizations)).

 <em>I cannot pivot the stem closest to the 5' terminus.</em> The stem closest to the 5' terminus is effectively an anchor around which all other stems pivot.
-To change the angle of the stem closest to the 5' terminus you must rotate the entire drawing.
-See [Rotation](#rotation).
+The angle of the stem closest to the 5' terminus can only be changed by rotating the entire drawing (see [Rotation](#rotation)).

 ## Known Issues